The Bad News Bears in Breaking Training: Production

 The scene where the cops roll by the van driven by Kelly Leak (Jackie Earle Haley) was shot on Balboa Blvd in Granada Hills, California.

 When the team arrives in downtown Houston, they book a room at the Concord Hotel.
 The building is actually the Lancaster Hotel, located off Texas Avenue across from Jones Hall.

 The scene where Kelly meets with his father Mike Leak (William Devane) for the first time was filmed at the Texas Pipe Bending Company, a real business located at 2500 Galveston Road (the Park Memorial Church can be seen across the street).

 Later in the film, the Bears stay at the Houston Hilton; the actual hotel is located at 6633 Travis Street in Houston, but the filming location was the Pasadena Hilton in Pasadena, California.

-The scene where Coach Leak confronts Sy Orlansky (Clifton James) about playing the Bears instead of the Falcons from El Paso was filmed at Bayland Park.
+The scene was filmed at Bayland Park, where Coach Leak confronts Sy Orlansky (Clifton James) about playing the Bears instead of the Falcons from El Paso.
 The Toros practice scenes were filmed on the Sharpstown Little League fields, with extras including girls from area middle schools.